 Golf coaches are permitted to provide instruction to individuals from their team at any time outside the season.
 There is no restriction on the number of individuals you are permitted to instruct at the same time.
-Attendance can't be mandatory and out of season instruction can't be used to make cuts.
+Attendance cannot be mandatory and out of season instruction cannot be used to make cuts.